Biography

 occupation consisting of a Dwelling House Garden and outhouses with a paddock of land adjoining thereto As likewise a piece of land lately enclosed adjoining [?] coppice about four acres

-which piece of land is included in the before mentioned leasehold Estate I so purchased of Con C Serle and which I give to my said son John Scard during his natural life and from and after
+which piece of land is included in the before mentioned leasehold Estate I so purchased of Con C Serle and which I giveto my said son John Scard during his natural life and from and after

 his decease I give the remainder of the Term and time that shall be unexpired in the aforesaid Lease unto my daughter Susannah Blake Widow and to her heirs and assigns.
 Item, I give and